 - 4. To ensure proper operation of the jacks, lube the grease fittings located on the leveling jacks.
-Refer to "Jack Maintenance" on page 28.
-For maintenance interval information, refer to Basic Maintenance Schedules beginning on page 25. - 5.
+Refer to "Jack Maintenance" on page 31.
+For maintenance interval information, refer to Basic Maintenance Schedules beginning on page 28. - 5.
 Connect any trailer wiring to the tow vehicle.
-Check for proper operation of the stop and signal lights. - 6.
+Check for proper operation of the directional and brake lights. - 6.
 Make sure the mast cradle locking pin is in place. - 7.
 Make sure the doors are properly latched. - 8.
 If the unit is going to be driven over rough ground, remove the bulbs from the light fixtures. - 9.
 Check for proper inflation of the trailer tires.
-Refer to Specifications beginning on page 9. - 10.
-Check the wheel lugs.
-Tighten or replace any that are loose or missing.
-If a tire has been removed for axle service or replaced, tighten the lugs, in the order shown, to the following specifications: - A. Start all lug nuts by hand. - B. First pass tighten to 20-25 ft-lbs (27-33 Nm). - C. Second pass tighten to 50-60 ft-lbs (67-81 Nm). - D. Third pass tighten to 90-120 ft-lbs (122-162 Nm).
+For maximum tire pressures, refer to Specifications beginning on page 7.

+- 10. Check the wheel lugs.
+Tighten or replace any lugs that are loose or missing.
+If a tire has been removed for axle service or replaced, tighten the lugs, in the order shown, to the following specifications: - a.
+Start all lug nuts by hand. - b.
+First pass tighten to 20-25 ft-lbs (27-33 Nm). - c.
+Second pass tighten to 50-60 ft-lbs (67-81 Nm). - d.
+Third pass tighten to 90-120 ft-lbs (122-162 Nm).